mbekkomo/mbekkomo/README.md

 <div align="center">

-Just a guy who's interested in programming and also animals.
+Just a guy who's interested in programming and these things called "furries".

 I make useless libraries and softwares for you to use.
 I'm also a so-called UTAU producer (because I made a cover of Donut Hole with WALTT).